Travel to the Forests of the Alentejo

 At last we said as we headed out of Brisbane in mid May on a long awaited trip to the UK and Portugal.
 Our mission was to visit the cork forests of the Alentejo in Portugal and just hopefully see the cork harvest in action.
 Well mission accomplished!

-Evora is beautiful ancient city of cultural signifiance in the heart of the cork forest region.
+Evora is beautiful ancient city of cultural significance in the heart of the cork forest region.

 Just outside Evora we visited Evoramonte where we were able to survey the vast forests from up high.
 Interesting fact : The cork tree is protected by law in Portugal.